 AST-A 250 General Astronomy (3 cr.)
-P: AST-A 100 and AST-A 105 and (MATH-I 231 or MATH-I 221 or MATH-I 165).
-Minimum grade of C- required in all prerequisite courses.
-Fall.
+P: P: AST-A 100 and AST-A 105 and (MATH-I 165 or MATH-I 221 or MATH-I 231 or MATH-I 241).
+Minimum grade of Crequired in all prerequisite courses.
 An introduction to the study of the universe.
-Coverage includes: orbital mechanics, planetary formation, terrestrial vs giant planets, stellar mechanics, stellar life cycles, HR diagram, variable stars, star clusters, black holes and relativity, galactic structure, interstellar medium, distance scale, guasars, and voids.
+Coverage includes: orbital mechanics, planetary formation, terrestrial vs giant planets, stellar mechanics, stellar life cycles, HR diagram, variable stars, star clusters, black holes and relativity, galactic structure, interstellar medium, distance scale, quasars, and voids.

 AST-A 330 Introduction to Astrophysics (3 cr.)
-P: AST-A 205 and AST-A 250 and (PHYS-I 152 or PHYS-P 201) and two semesters of calculus [(MATH-I 165 or MATH-I 231 or MATH-I 221) and (MATH-I 166 or MATH-I 232 or MATH-I 222)].
+P: P: AST-A 205 and AST-A 250 and (PHYS-I 152 or PHYS-P 201) and two semesters of calculus [(MATH-I 165 or MATH-I 221 or MATH-I 231 or MATH-I 241) and (MATH-I 166 or MATH-I 222 or MATH-I 232 or MATH-I 242)].
 Minimum grade of C- required in all prerequisite courses.
-Spring.
 An introduction to astrophysics.
 Coverage includes: dynamics and structure of the sun, hydrostatic equilibrium, stellar nuclear fusion, interstellar medium, stellar birth, stellar evolution, variable stars, binary stars, stellar death, relativity, the distance ladder, dark matter, and galactic structure.

 AST-A 380 Cosmology (3 cr.)
-P: AST-A 250 and (PHYS-I 152 or PHYS-P 201) and two semesters of calculus [(MATH-I 165 or MATH-I 231 or MATH-I 221) and (MATH-I 166 or MATH-I 232 or MATH-I 222)].
-Minimum grade of C- required in all prerequisite courses.
-Spring.
+P: P: AST-A 250 and (PHYS-I 152 or PHYS-P 201) and two semesters of calculus [(MATH-I 165 or MATH-I 221 or MATH-I 231 or MATH-I 241) and (MATH-I 166 or MATH-I 222 or MATH-I 232 or MATH-I 242)].
+Minimum grade of Crequired in all prerequisite courses.
 An introduction to the study of the universe.
 Coverage includes: Observational Data, Newton's Laws, Einstein's Special and General Theories, Robertson-Walker Metric, Einstein's Field Equation, Friedmann's Equation, Lambda, Big Bang Theory, Evolution of Possible Universes, Hubble's Cosmological Parameter, Dark Matter, CMBR, Dark Energy, Nucleosynthesis, Inflation, and Accelerated Expansion.

-Biology Undergraduate Level
+Undergraduate Level

 BIOL-K 101 Concepts of Biology I (5 cr.)
-P: High school or college chemistry and math placement at MATH-I 153 or higher.
+P: High school or college chemistry and math placement at MATH-I 153 or higher or completion of MATH-I 111 or MATH-M 118 or MATH-M 119 or MATH-I 153 with a minimum grade of C within last 3 terms.
 An introductory course emphasizing the principles of cellular biology; molecular biology; genetics; and plant anatomy, diversity, development, and physiology.
 Fall, Spring, Summer.